atom/atom/docs/rfcs/001-updateable-bundled-packages.md

 This is the best approach for updating bundled packages because it allows those packages to take control of their own release cycle so long as they manage their Atom engine version correctly.
 It also does so in a way that allows us to decide which packages can be updated independently, reducing the likelihood of problems for users.

 The primary alternative to this approach is to speed up the Atom release cycle so that bundled Atom package updates will reach users more frequently.
-This approach will be investigated independently of this RFC as it may still be valuable even with updateable bundled packages.
+This approach will be investigated independently of this RFC as it may still be valuable even with Updatable bundled packages.

 ## Unresolved questions